KnorpelSenf/typegram/README.md

 This wrapper code does the necessary JSON serialization automatically for the required properties.
 Bots written with grammY then do not need to care about which properties to serialize and which not.
 Given that `@grammyjs/types` refers to the objects themselves instead of their serialized strings, the wrapper code can now simply expose the `@grammyjs/types` types to its consumers without having to transform them before.

+Consequently, the descriptions of all methods are adjusted in order to reflect this, i.e. the JSDoc comments do not mention JSON serialization (in contrast to their official equivalents).

 ## Customizing `InputFile`